IELTS Calculator of Scores

 The IELTS is one of the widely accepted English language proficiency tests around the world today.
-This test is designed to check, analyze, and evaluate your communication skills in the four key aspects of the English language namely speaking, listening, reading, and writing.
-To enable an objective evaluation and maintain the quality and reliability of the IELTS system, the scoring of the test follows a standardized method.
-The IELTS calculator employs a time-tested and well-researched, nine-band scale to arrive at and report the scores.
+This test is designed to check, analyze and evaluate your communication skills in the four key aspects of the English language namely speaking, listening, reading and writing.
+To enable an objective evaluation and maintain the quality and reliability of the system, the scoring of the test follows a standardized method.
+The test calculator employs a time-tested and well-researched, nine-band scale to arrive at and report the scores.

 The Scoring System

-The IELTS objective is to provide an evaluation of your skills and abilities in English language, and hence the scores are reported individually for all of the different sections of the exam.
-There is no pass or fail in the IELTS exam.
+The test objective is to provide an evaluation of your skills and abilities in English language, and hence the scores are reported individually for all of the different sections of the exam.
+There is no pass or fail in this exam.
 For every level, there is a score attributed with the purpose of highlighting your level and skills.
-Individual institutions and organizations set their own limits or IELTS scores required for entry into programs.
-Many academic institutions also map the scores estimated by the IELTS calculator with the Common European Framework of Reference (CEFR) for better comparison and understanding.
+Individual institutions and organizations set their own limits or test scores required for entry into programs.
+Many academic institutions also map the scores estimated by this calculator with the Common European Framework of Reference (CEFR) for better comparison and understanding.
 The minor differences in the difficulty levels of questions across various administrations of the test are also accounted for while scoring, by use of the nine-band scale.

 How are IELTS Scores Calculated?

 - Writing part: More detailed performance parameters are used for evaluating and scoring the writing and speaking parts of the test.
-The IELTS calculator makes use of four equally important criteria here - like Task Achievement (for Task 1) and Task Response (for Task 2), Lexical Resource, Grammatical Range and Accuracy, and Cohesion or Coherence.
+It makes use of four equally important criteria here - like Task Achievement (for Task 1) and Task Response (for Task 2), Lexical Resource, Grammatical Range and Accuracy and Cohesion or Coherence.

 - Speaking part: Four equally significant criteria are again used here for arriving at the nine- band score - Lexical Resource, Grammatical Range and Accuracy, Pronunciation, and Fluency and Coherence.